DHTMLX/gantt-docs/data/desktop/install_with_bower.md

 ###npm install

 1. Copy the Gantt codebase into some local directory.
 2. [Initialize the npm package there](https://docs.npmjs.com/cli/init).
-Name the package *dhtmlx-gantt* or whatever you like.
+Name the package *dhtmlx-gantt* or whatever you like.<br>
+Make sure to set *dhtmlxgantt.js* as a main file in package.json as `"main": "codebase/dhtmlxgantt.js"`.
 3. Go to your project directory.
 4. Call `npm install ../gantt-local-package-path`.

 ###npm link

 1. Copy the Gantt codebase into some local directory.
 2. [Initialize the npm package there](https://docs.npmjs.com/cli/init).
-Name the package *dhtmlx-gantt* or whatever you like.
+Name the package *dhtmlx-gantt* or whatever you like.<br>
+Make sure to set *dhtmlxgantt.js* as a main file in package.json as `"main": "codebase/dhtmlxgantt.js"`.
 3. Call `npm link` in the package folder.
 4. Go to your project directory.
 5. Call `npm link dhtmlx-gantt`.